 In contrast, Ptolemy, was concerned with both musical sounds being truly consonant and that there be a scientific basis for their presence.
 He was probably influenced by Archytas of Tarentum, who replaced the virtually un-singable Pythagorean major 3rd (81:64) with a mathematically pure 3rd (5:4), who observed how musicians did this whilst tuning by ear and then sought a mathematical rationale for this aural phenomenon.

 Almost all of my recordings since 2012, feature just intonation tunings based around Ptolemy's 'Intense Diatonic' scale.

-The modern tuning system of equal temperament was devised to enable music to be performed in any of the 12 keys of the chromatic scale whilst keeping exactly the same equal ratio of pitch between each of the 12 notes of the chromatic scale - which sadly has sacrificed the essential purity of tone, which can only be heard in the just intonation once used in antiquity...
+The modern tuning system of equal temperament was devised to enable music to be performed in any of the 12 keys of the chromatic scale whilst keeping exactly the same equal ratio of pitch between each of the 12 notes of the chromatic scale - which sadly has sacrificed the essential purity of tone, which can only be heard in the various forms of just intonation outlined, once used in antiquity.

 Below is a video featuring my performance of the "First Delphic Hymn To Apollo (c.128 BCE)" on my replica lyre, in the pure-sounding, authentic just intonation of antiquity :

 Joseph Ennis kindly sent me the following interesting article he wrote on all the technical aspects of "Just Intonation" in comparison to modern "Equal Temperament:

 Another detailed article by Joseph Ennis can also be viewed in the link below, which describes the history of tuning from ancient Sumeria to the present system of equal temperament: